 - (1) CANOPY TREE.
-A healthy evergreen or deciduous tree species that matures at a height of at least thirty (30) feet. - (2) DRIPLINE.
-Perimeter formed by the points farthest away from the trunk of a tree where precipitation falling from the branches of that tree lands on the ground. - (3) CLEARCUTTING.
-The large-scale, indiscriminate removal of trees, shrubs, and undergrowth with the intention of preparing real property for nonagricultural purposes. - (4) HABITAT.
-The natural environment for animals and plants that is made up of physical factors such as soil, moisture, range of temperature, and availability of light as well as biotic factors such as the availability of food, nesting sites, and shelter. - (5) SPECIMEN OR RARE TREE.
-Any healthy tree that:
+A healthy evergreen or deciduous tree species that matures at a height of at least thirty (30) feet. - (2) CLEARCUTTING.
+The large-scale, indiscriminate removal of trees, shrubs, and undergrowth with the intention of preparing real property for nonagricultural purposes. - (3) CRITICAL ROOT ZONE.
+The area of soil around a tree where the minimum amount of roots considered critical to the structural stability or health of the tree are located.
+Critical root zone determination is sometimes based on the drip line, or a

-- a.
+- measurement of the diameter of the tree trunk in inches at breast height (DBH), multiplied by 12. - (4) DRIPLINE.
+Perimeter formed by the points farthest away from the trunk of a tree where precipitation falling from the branches of that tree lands on the ground. - (5) HABITAT.
+The natural environment for animals and plants that is made up of physical factors such as soil, moisture, range of temperature, and availability of light as well as biotic factors such as the availability of food, nesting sites, and shelter. - (6) INFILL DEVELOPMENT.
+The development of vacant lots within existing areas that are already developed. - (7) REDEVELOPMENT.
+Any development on previously developed land. - (8) SPECIMEN OR RARE TREE.
+Any healthy tree that: - a.
 Has a trunk diameter at breast height (dbh) of twenty-four (24) inches or more for pine tree species; or - b.
 Has a trunk dbh of eighteen (18) inches or more for any species besides pine tree species; or - c.
 Has a trunk dbh of twelve (12) inches or more in the case of any of the species from the following list of North Carolina native canopy tree genera; or